 The day I was laid off from my job as an apprentice electrician I decided to really crack the code on how to get freelance writing jobs for beginners.
 I had time on my hands so I started with how to get work on upwork.
+Long story short, I built a business on Upwork but decided that freelancing on my own is better (read on to learn why.)

 - The Copywriter’s Handbook: A Step-by-Step Guide to Writing Copy That Sells